Jagdeepsingh8562/My-Anime-Manager/README.md

 ## App Features

 1. Get Current Top Animes,Current Season Anime(Ongoing Animes) and Upcomming Animes.
+2. Search any Anime you like.
-2. Shows the Details of the Anime.
+3. Shows the Details of the Anime.
-3. Set Anime you like as Favorites and store in the app as persistent data
+4. Set Anime you like as Favorites and store in the app as persistent data
-4. Get Recommendations on basis of selected anime
+5. Get Recommendations on basis of selected anime
-5. For more Info click globe icon that will take you to Anime's MyAnimeList page
+6. For more Info click globe icon that will take you to Anime's MyAnimeList page
-6. Adapts to dark or light mode based on the system.
+7. Adapts to dark or light mode based on the system.

 ## Requirements
 1. Xcode 12